The San Francisco Piers

 Pier 33

-Alcatraz Landing, the departure point for the Alcatraz ferry, the only one that actually stops at the island.
+Alcatraz Landing, at Pier 33, is the departure point for the Alcatraz ferry, the only one that actually stops at the island.

 Check out my tips on the best Alcatraz tours to take and how to get the tickets.